albertogeniola/DLinkW215/README.md

 to @bikerp, who both contributed to the creation of respectively Python and Javascript implementations.

-Just to be clear, the following is the PowerPlug we are taling about:
+Just to be clear, the following is the PowerPlug we are talking about:

 ![DLink W215 power plug image](https://github.com/albertogeniola/DLinkW215/blob/master/41G5fawxPoL.jpg)

 ## Installation
 In order to use this library in your projects, you might either reference the package via NuGet or download the project and reference the library externally.

-I strongly suggest to use NuGet package manager to do so.
+I strongly recommend to use NuGet package manager to do so.
 The package has been pushed on NuGet repository: https://www.nuget.org/packages/DLinkW215/.

 From the package manager console:

     PM> Install-Package DLinkW215 -Version 0.0.1

-From .NET CLI
+Or from .NET CLI

     > dotnet add package DLinkW215 --version 0.0.1

-From Packet CLI
+Or from Packet CLI

     > paket add DLinkW215 --version 0.0.1